AdrianD2002/Minesweeper/README.md

    b) If installing with the ZIP file, unzip the contents into /htdocs/Minesweeper.

-5. Run XAMPP and click "Start" for the Apache server.
+5. Run XAMPP and click "Start" for Apache and MySQL.
-6. In your terminal, run the command "ipconfig" and locate your IPv4 address.
-Copy it.
+6. Open the admin settings in MySQL.
+Create a new user with "csci130" for both the name and password, localhost, and click all privileges.
-7. In your web browser, paste your IPv4 in the url followed by "/Minesweeper/index.html" and hit enter.
+7. In your web browser, enter "localhost/Data-Browser" in your URL field and hit enter.
-8. You are now testing the website.
+8. You should now be in the landing page of the minesweeper website.
 Have fun!